Mommy blogger Heather Armstrong, known as Dooce to fans, dead at 47

-Armstrong died by suicide, her boyfriend Pete Ashdown told The Associated Press, saying he found her Tuesday night at their Salt Lake City home.
+Armstrong’s boyfriend, Pete Ashdown, told The Associated Press that he found her Tuesday night at their Salt Lake City home.

+She had two children with her former husband and business partner, Jon Armstrong, began Dooce in 2001 and built it into a lucrative career.
+She was one of the first and most popular mommy bloggers, writing frankly about her children, relationships and other challenges at a time that personal blogs were on the rise.

+She parlayed her successes with the blog, on Instagram and elsewhere into book deals, putting out a memoir in 2009, “It Sucked and then I Cried: How I Had a Baby, a Breakdown and a Much Needed Margarita.”

+That year, Armstrong appeared on “The Oprah Winfrey Show” and was on the Forbes list of the most influential women in media.

-Ashdown said Armstrong had been sober for over 18 months but had recently had a relapse.
+Ashdown said Armstrong died by suicide.
+He told the AP that she had been sober for more than 18 months, and recently had a relapse.
 He did not provide further details.

-Armstrong, who had two children with her former husband and business partner, Jon Armstrong, began Dooce in 2001 and built it into a lucrative career.
-She was one of the first and most popular mommy bloggers, writing frankly about her children, relationships and other challenges.

-She parlayed her successes with the blog, on Instagram and elsewhere into book deals, putting out a memoir in 2009, “It Sucked and then I Cried: How I Had a Baby, a Breakdown and a Much Needed Margarita.”

-Armstrong appeared on Oprah and was on the Forbes list of most influential women in media.

-Armstrong didn’t hold back on Dooce and Instagram.
+Armstrong didn’t hold back on Instagram and Dooce, the latter a name that arose from her inability to quickly spell “dude” during online chats.
 Her raw, unapologetic posts on everything from pregnancy and breastfeeding to homework and carpooling were often infused with curses.
 As her popularity grew, so too did the barbs of critics, who accused her of bad parenting and worse.

 One of her posts on Dooce spoke of a previous victory over drinking.

-Note: EDITOR’S NOTE — This story includes discussion of suicide.
-If you or someone you know needs help, please call the National Suicide Prevention Lifeline at 1-800-273-8255.